 Mr. Amin is also an author on several patents in software security, web caching and content distribution.

 Andrew has over 20 years' experience in the software industry in a range of technical sales, pre-sales, product marketing and business development roles.
-He maintains CIPP/E and CIPM privacy certifications with the IAPP, and holds a BA in Oriental Studies (Japanese) from Oxford University.
+He maintains CIPP/E, CIPM and CIPT privacy certifications with the IAPP, and holds a BA in Oriental Studies (Japanese) from Oxford University.

-Outside the world of identity, Andrew is Chair of Trustees for his local scouting group, rides regularly with a local road cycling group, and plays keyboard, guitar and bassoon (not at the same time) with more enthusiasm than skill, and for an audience of one.
+Outside the world of identity, Andrew is involved in Scouting at community and county level, rides regularly with a local road cycling group, and plays keyboard, guitar and bassoon (not at the same time!) with more enthusiasm than skill, and for an audience of one.
 Andrew is based in the UK and can also be found on twitter (@andrewhindle) and LinkedIn (linkedin.com/in/ahindle).

 Laura has previously been an Identity Management consultant, Active Directory architect for a global engineering firm, and other sundry IT pursuits.
 She has a B.A. and M.S. from the University of Pennsylvania, an M.S. from the University of Washington, and is an unrepentant technology zealot who likes to talk about herself in the third person when providing auto-biographical information.
 She Twitters (tweets?
 She’s not cool enough to know the verb form of Twitter) @adfskitteh, and is a competitive West Coast Swing dancer in her spare time.

 Identiverse® is your hub for all things Identity.
 The annual conference is a true meeting of the top experts in the industry.
-We have built a reputation for delivering a comprehensive, intelligent and actionable agenda.
-The bulk of our program is developed from an open call for presentations that is curated by a content committee of subject matter experts drawn from across the industry.
+We have built a reputation for delivering a comprehensive, intelligent, and actionable agenda.
+The bulk of our program is developed from an open call for presentations, and it’s curated by a content committee of subject matter experts drawn from across the industry.

 If you want to learn more, check out the Art & Science of Agenda Building post by the Identiverse Content chair.